- Our Sponsors

-The Dolphins NRL Bid is now complete following the opening of the final grandstand at Dolphin Stadium.
+The Dolphins NRL Bid is now complete following the opening of the final grandstand at Moreton Daily Stadium.

 Both the Morrison Government and Moreton Bay Regional Council have thrown their support behind the club and its bid to become the 17th NRL team, contributing $6.5 million to the project.

 MBRC Mayor, Peter Flannery, and Federal MP for Petrie, Luke Howarth, joined the Dolphin management team to open the Northern stand which brings capacity to 11,500.

 The Dolphins precinct boasts a large successful Leagues Club, the Dolphins Leisure Centre that includes a gymnasium and pool and the Dolphins’ Central Shopping Centre which, along with the leisure centre, has been operating for over five years with key anchored tenants.It completes a list of impressive infrastructure comparable to other National Rugby League teams.

 The Dolphins has already constructed office space designed specifically to cater for the operation of an NRL team.

 All this infrastructure sits on a 11-hectare site that is wholly owned by the Dolphins and is situated just 25 minutes from the Brisbane Airport and just over a half-hour drive from the city’s CBD.

 Dolphins’ chairman Bob Jones said today the completion of the seating bowl at the stadium meant the bid was ‘NRL ready’.

 “We would like to thank both the Moreton Bay Regional Council and the Federal Government for their foresight and assistance in the building and completion of this wonderful stadium,” Mr. Jones said.